Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Galaxy clustering with gravitational redshift

-Let us also note that there is another intriguing way to view the model.
-Since the correlation function gives the excess probability (relative to Poisson) of finding a galaxy pair at a given separation (or configuration), the streaming model~\eqref{eq:gsm} essentially expresses the relation $p(\bm\chi)=\int\dif^2\bm\chi'\sp p(\bm\chi\Mid\bm\chi')\sp p(\bm\chi')$, with $p(\bm\chi)\propto1+\xi^{(\mrm{s})}(\bm\chi)$ and $p(\bm\chi')\propto1+\xi(\bm\chi')$ (ignoring the non-uniform radial measure).
+In fact, there is another intriguing way to view the model.
+Since the correlation function gives the excess probability (relative to Poisson) of finding a galaxy pair at a given separation (or configuration), the streaming model~\eqref{eq:gsm} is essentially the marginal integral $p(\bm\chi)=\int\dif^2\bm\chi'\sp p(\bm\chi\Mid\bm\chi')\sp p(\bm\chi')$, with $p(\bm\chi)\propto1+\xi^{(\mrm{s})}(\bm\chi)$ and $p(\bm\chi')\propto1+\xi(\bm\chi')$ (ignoring the non-uniform radial measure).
 This point of view is suggestive and brings to mind the Fokker--Planck equation in that the truncation of the infinite series after second cumulant corresponds to the Fokker--Planck approximation~\cite{binney_tremaine}, with the first and second cumulants analogous to the diffusion coefficients.
-This hints at a dynamical way of viewing clustering in redshift space.
-Note also that there are further hints of such a description, as we will see in Section~\ref{sec:origin} when we analyse the model perturbatively.
+This hints at a dynamical way of viewing clustering in redshift space in the sense that we can also view the marginal integral as an integration over the `initial conditions' given by $\bm\chi'$, in the same way that in Lagrangian perturbation theory one integrates over the initial separations~\cite{Couchman_Bond88}.
+There are further hints of such a description, as we will see in Section~\ref{sec:origin} when we analyse the model perturbatively.